-Living in the West, we are provided certain messages about love.
+Living in the West, we are provided specific messages about love.
 These messages that we receive are somewhat different from the Islamic perspective of love and marriage.
 This can become difficult to discern.
-In times like this, I like to think about the greatest love story of Islamic history: Prophet Muhammed (SAWW) and Khadijah (RA).
-Their story provides us an example of a successful marriage and that love in Islam not only exists but can flourish.
+In times like this, I like to think about the greatest love story of Islamic history: Prophet Muhammad (SAWW) and Khadijah (RA).
+Their story provides us with an example of a successful marriage and that love in Islam not only exists but can flourish.

-The beginning of this story demonstrates the characteristics one should look in a life partner.
+The beginning of this story demonstrates the characteristics one should look into a life partner.
 Their traits should match the values you hold or want your partner to have.
-In this case, personality and good moral character traits such as honesty and trustworthiness, were traits that Khadijah (RA) placed value on.
+In this case, personality and good moral character traits such as honesty and trustworthiness were traits that Khadijah (RA) placed value on.
 It also demonstrates to us the way we can propose marriage.
 The West dictates that the man is responsible for the proposal.
 No such “law” exists in Islam.
-Either man or woman can propose to the other.
+Either man or woman can submit to the other.

 In the Qur’an Allah says,

-The metaphor of clothing is used here because the function of clothing is to provide warmth, comfort and safety to the individual.
-That is the function of marriage and love in Islam, and the story of the Prophet (SAWW) and Khadijah (RA) demonstrates this in the most beautiful way.
+The metaphor of clothing is used here because the function of clothing is to provide warmth, comfort, and safety to the individual.
+That is the function of marriage and love in Islam, and the story of the Prophet (SAWW) and Khadijah (RA) demonstrates this most elegantly.